altexdim/donkeycar-mycar/README.txt

 ===============================
--- TODO with soft recovery, linear
+--- no --- with soft recovery, linear
 ---- lets train with 5/.0005 ----

 python train.py\